 A healthy vinaigrette dressing made from extra virgin olive oil and balsamic vinegar adds flavor and nutrition.
-The fats and oils in vinaigrette help your body absorb certain nutrients in the salad, so avoid fat-free varieties.
+The fats in vinaigrette help your body absorb certain nutrients in the salad, so avoid fat-free varieties.
 For optimal nutrition, make the balsamic vinaigrette yourself.

-Want some more healthy salad recipes?
+Want more healthy salad recipes?

-Check out these easy, healthy recipe ideas!
+Check out these easy recipe ideas!

 - 1 cup farro

-- 3 cups water (may sub vegetable stock)
+- 3 cups water or vegetable stock

-- 6 stalks asparagus
+- 6 asparagus stalks

-- 1 cup cherry tomatoes
+- 1 cup halved cherry tomatoes

 - 1 cup sugar snap peas